UPDATE: Our Campaign was successful and all of Gulf World’s dolphins were relocated by authorities!

 -

-March 1, 2025: Jett, a 14 year old bottlenose dolphin breaks his neck
+March 1, 2025: Jett, a 14 year old bottlenose dolphin fractures his skull

 when during a show he’s sent on a jump and lands in the shallow portion of the tank.
 Official cause of death: Head trauma